happywoman-glasses-phone mobile

 An update, though, will occur at least every 45 days.

-Rather than constantly checking for updates, you might want to focus on long-term goals like paying off debt, always sending payments on time, and ensuring that your scores are going in an upward direction.
+Rather than constantly checking for updates, you might want to focus on long-term goals that can help you build credit, like paying off debt, always sending payments on time, and ensuring that your scores are going in an upward direction.

 Recommended: Which Credit Bureau Is Used Most?